ludvi025/csci1133/README.md

 ### Test scripts
 When prompted to enter tests to run against student homework, enter one or more paths to python scripts that should be run against the submission.
-Student code is contained in a python module named `student_module` so to call a function name `unittest()` that should have been defined by the student would look like:

-    student_module.unittest()

-or something more flexible:

-    try:
-        student_module.unittest()
-    except:
-        try:
-            student_module.unitTest()
-        except:
-            pass
+A separate instance of python will be created in interpretive mode and the student's code imported into the global namespace.
+The lines from the test script will be piped into the new instance of python, allowing you to both call functions and pass input into them.

+For example, if students' were to define a function such as:

+    def foo(a,b):
+        return a+b

+An example test script would be:

+    print('Calling `foo(5,4)`.
+Expecting `9`')
+    print(foo(5, 4))

+For another example, if students' were to take input from the user such as:

+    def getInput():
+        s = input('> ')
+        print(s)

+An example test script would be:

+    print('Calling `getInput()` and piping in `Apple`')
+    getInput()
+    Apple

+This is acceptable because the script is piped one line at a time into the new interpreter.
+Because of this, testing scripts can also be written for scripts that do not have functions or ask for input immediately upon import.
+For example, if the student's code looks like:

+    s = input('Enter a number: ')
+    print(int(s) + 1)

+An example test script would be:

+    5
+    print('Entered `5`.
+Expected `6`')

 ### 'Enter python shell?'
 After running the test scripts and dumping the file contents, the script asks if you would like to 'Enter a python shell (y/n)?'.
 Entering 'y' will open an interactive